 Dobson Farms is nestled on the foothills of Northern Iredell county.
 Since the late 1700s the Dobsons have farmed this land evolving and transitioning into what is now a 90 cow grazing dairy farm and grass fed beef operation.
 With a rotational grazing system,the Dobsons graze a variety of both annuals and perennials that equals out to great tasting quality milk and delicious tender grassfed beef.
 Grasses include rye grass, orchard grass,alfalfa, clovers, brome grasses, sudan grass, crab grass, fescue, and other native grasses.
 The farming is currently transitioning to organic production for both dairy and beef.

 Sign up for our Meat CSA both 10 and 15 pound shares are available.
 Hickory Nut Gap CSA customers get and additional 10% off meat purchases on the day of pick up and complimentary admission coupons to our fall activities.
 Don't miss out, stock up on healthy, grassfed beef and pasture raised pork and chicken today.
-Only 10 spots left to fill our membership.
+Next session starts in October.
+6 month commitment, once a month pickup!

 Each year we raise about 60 steers and 500 pigs here on our farm but as the increased demand for consistent, high-quality grassfed beef is becoming more evident in the local marketplace we have begun to work with other grassfed beef producers to answer our customers' requests.
 As a result we have formed relationships with a small group of skilled farmers within a 200 mile radius of our farm who meet our producer protocol and now raise meat for our wholesale markets under the Hickory Nut Gap Meat brand.